swbiggart/node-express-requirejs-backbone/README.md

-## RequireJS and BackboneJS Starter
+## Node, Express, RequireJS and Backbone Starter
-This application is a starting point to design a modular application using Node, Express, RequireJS, and BackboneJS.
+This application is a starting point to design a modular application using Node, Express, RequireJS, and Backbone.

 There are simple examples of how to write a router, view, and model.